-In 1979, plaintiffs brought a class action lawsuit pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the Eastern District of Pennsylvania, challenging treatment of mentally retarded residents at the Woodhaven Center, an intermediate care facility for the mentally retarded operated by Temple University under contract with the Commonwealth of Pennsylvania.
+In 1979, plaintiffs brought a class action lawsuit pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the Eastern District of Pennsylvania, challenging treatment of residents with intellectual disabilities at the Woodhaven Center, an intermediate care facility for the individuals with intellectual disabilities operated by Temple University under contract with the Commonwealth of Pennsylvania.
 Plaintiffs alleged that defendants, who included the Department of Public Welfare of the Commonwealth of Pennsylvania and the Philadelphia Office of Mental Health and Retardation, failed to release plaintiffs into less restrictive community living arrangements ("CLAs"), even though plaintiffs had been recommended for such treatment programs.

 Plaintiffs sought declaratory and injunctive relief, as well as class certification.
 Defendants opposed class certification and moved for summary judgment on the grounds that plaintiffs' claims were covered by another pending civil action.